KelticDanor/xmp-SIDex/README.md

+> ### Development Notice!
+> While you will see updates to this repository now and then it is just for personal libsidplayfp testing purposes and won't really be released on the xmplay support site or forum.
+>
-> Note this version is not in active development at this time, for the latest version please see here https://github.com/StronSon/xmplay-sidex
+> For the latest version in active development by Malade please see here https://github.com/StronSon/xmplay-sidex.

 # xmp-SIDex
 SID Input Plugin for the XMPlay audio player